sameer-saharan/React-Basics/01homepage/README.md

 # React Basics - Homepage

 This project provides quick and easy access to each React project present in the `React-Basics` directory.
-The homepage lists all projects with their respective links, allowing for seamless navigation between them.
+The `01homepage` lists all projects with their respective links, allowing for seamless navigation between them.

 ---